Flashcards in Radioactivity Deck (101):

 What did Bohr add to the atom analogy?

-Electron shells and explain the lines in emission and absorption spectrum
+Electron shells at set distances from the nucleus, and explained the lines in emission and absorption spectrum

 What is the atomic number?